caleb-cox/commando-hacker-witch/README.md

 A character can only store spells he knows in a magic implement.
 The stored spell remains in the implement until replaced.
 A magic implement can store spells up to its level.
 A level 3 implement may store one 3rd circle spell, but it may also be used to store one 2nd circle and one 1st circle spell or three 1st circle spells.

 ### Mana regeneration
-A character gets back his full mana pool for a good night's sleep and receives mana equal to his Mage attribute for one hour of meditation.
+A character gets back his full mana pool for a good night's sleep and receives mana equal to his Witch attribute for one hour of meditation.
 Magic potions may also regenerate mana.

 ### Casting Spells
-In order to cast spells a character needs at least Mage level 1.
+In order to cast spells a character needs at least Witch level 1.
 The thaumaturgy skill is helpful, but not necessary, especially if the character wants to use only a few simple spells.
 The range of all spells is the line of sight if the spell description does not say otherwise.

 Spells are divided into four circles.
 Spells of the 1st circle are the easiest and less powerful, while 4th circle spell are considerably more powerful and need more skill to be cast.